 Don’t Throw Caution to the Wind: In the Green Energy Transition, Not All Critical Minerals Will Be Goldmines

 The green energy transition will be exceedingly mineral intensive.
-Manufacturing solar panels, wind turbine and batteries to power cleaner energies is set to significantly increase the demand for co-called “critical” minerals.
+Manufacturing solar panels, wind turbines, and batteries to power cleaner energies is set to significantly increase the demand for so-called “critical” minerals.
 Such a forecast prompts high expectations in mineral-rich countries and suggests promising opportunities for developing countries.

 However, the projects to increase the primary extraction of critical minerals rest on bullish forecasts and uncertain terrain due to a number of factors explored in the paper that threaten to leave these investments obsolete and economically stranded.